zlovtnik/MyUSCISgo/README.md

 ## Project Overview

-This enhanced project builds a robust WebAssembly (WASM) application using Go as the backend logic compiled to WASM and React for the interactive frontend.
-The app securely passes three key variables (client ID, client secret, and environment) from the React interface to the Go WASM module for processing.
-Enhancements include improved security, better error handling, asynchronous operations, performance optimizations, and integration with Nginx for efficient static file serving in production.
-This setup ensures scalability, security, and ease of deployment.
+This project delivers a robust WebAssembly (WASM) application with Go handling backend logic compiled to WASM and React providing the interactive frontend.
+The app securely transmits three essential variables (client ID, client secret, and environment) from the React UI into the Go WASM module for processing.
+Enhancements focus on improved security, advanced error handling, asynchronous processing, and optimized performance.
+The integration with Nginx ensures efficient serving of static files in production, resulting in a scalable, secure, and easy-to-deploy solution.

 ## Architecture